vivaria/edisonrul.ing/docs/source/cards/f/frontline-base.md

 ### Card Rulings

-●If you have multiple Frontline Bases, you can Special Summon 1 Union Monster for each.
+*   If you have multiple Frontline Bases, you can Special Summon 1 Union Monster for each.